0x90d/videoduplicatefinder/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a bug report
 title: "[Bug]: "
 labels: "bug"
-assignees: "0x90d"

 ---
-Thanks for taking the time to fill out this bug report!

 ## Environment
  - OS: [e.g. Windows / Linux / MacOS ]